Skip to Content

 Method

-4. In a medium sized mixing bowl, whisk together the eggs, heavy cream, whole milk, vanilla and cinnamon until fully combined.
-Pour the wet ingredients over the bread.
+3. In a medium bowl, whisk together the eggs, heavy cream, milk, vanilla, and cinnamon until fully combined.
+Pour the egg mixture over the bread.
+Bake for 45 to 60 minutes, or until the liquid is absorbed and challah is browned.

 Nutrition Info